11 Best Mattresses Without Fiberglass of 2023

 The mattress is encased in an organic cotton cover.
 It draws away heat and moisture while being soft beneath you.
 Not only that, but Happsy adds cotton filling to the perimeter of the mattress for edge support.

 Happsy uses organic latex for their bed’s comfort layer.
-It featured perforations to maximize airflow while still cushioning your body.
+Our research revealed that the latex features perforations to maximize airflow while still cushioning your body.
 The latex is covered in organic wool batting to increase the bed’s breathability and softness.

 The Happsy Organic Mattress’s support unit is made from pocketed steel coils.
 The space between the coils helps air circulate, while the coils themselves isolate motion, support the spine, and keep your body lifted.

-The Happsy Organic Mattress is a medium-firm, which works well for stomach and back sleepers.
-If you’re petite or sleep on your side, you might consider buying the Happsy Organic Mattress Topper, which is made from 2 inches of the same latex in the mattress.
+We determined through our tests that the Happsy Organic Mattress is medium-firm, which works well for stomach and back sleepers.
+However, petite individuals or side sleepers may prefer the Happsy Organic Mattress Topper, which is made from 2 inches of the same latex in the mattress.

 - Free of flame retardants, glues, and adhesives